JGCRI/plutus/paper/paper.md

 ## Implementation
 For demonstration, we use an example dataset from GCAM v5.3 to estimate the stranded assets and new capital investments in the USA power sector (\autoref{fig:2}).
+Figure 2 was a product by first using plutus to calculate stranded assets and new installations in the USA and then collaborating metis for visualizaitons `[@khan:2020]`.
+Plutus provides and effective means of disseminating complex ecomonic implications in magnitudes of strandded assets and investments concerning energy policy.
+Plutus becomes a more convenient tool in discovering outputs by interations with other R packages like metis.

 ![**Figure 2.** Premature retirements and new installations in economic value (billion 2010 USD) and power (GW) terms in the USA power sector.
 \label{fig:2}](Figures/Figure2.png)

-The reference scenario, as shown in Figure 2, demonstrates

-Plutus provides and effective means of disseminating complex ecomonic implications concerning energy policy.
 # Acknowledgement